 When you try to pinpoint the exact difference between a novel and a short story, one of things all the literary wonks cite is length.
 A novel is longer than a short story, period.
-And by longer, we mean a novel has more words.
+And by longer, they mean a novel has more words.

 Ask around and you’ll hear, “Novels range from 55,000 to 300,000 words.”